rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 types automatically assigned; they just need the types of their operands checked.

+Every time we see a string constant, we should remember it by appending it to a list/vector, since we need to emit them in their own special block in the .oil file anyways.

 ### `make_symbol_table`
 Main loop.
 Doesn't do much on it's own, mostly passes off work to helper functions to make it a little nicer to look at and to help with naming.